MJKWoolnough/ics/README.md

 }
 ```

-AlarmDisplay provides a group of components that define a Display Alarm
+AlarmDisplay provides a group of components that define a Display Alarm.

 #### func (AlarmDisplay) Type

 ```go
 func (AlarmDisplay) Type() string
 ```
-Type returns the type of the alarm "DISPLAY"
+Type returns the type of the alarm "DISPLAY".

 #### type AlarmEmail